How to Keep Your Employees Engaged While Working Remotely Through COVID-19

 5. Encourage feedback every step of the way

 As with any employee engagement program (or anything you do at all), you won’t know if it’s effective if you don’t measure it.
-That’s why Sarah, our People Operations Manager, is checking in with employees regularly, surveying them often, and keeping a pulse on employee connections.
+That’s why Sarah, our People Operations Manager, is checking in with employees regularly, surveying them often, and keeping a pulse on remote employee connections.
 You can even set up a MagicDoc in GoCo to capture feedback on any and all of your employee engagement programs.
 You can try it free here.

 The bottom line is that we’re all in this thing together, and a little human connection will go a long way to helping each other get through it.
 Drop us a line at twitter.com/gocoio if you have other ideas for keeping employees engaged through COVID-19!